Millet and Quinoa Both Supply

 but first...
 Millet

-Though lesser known today among North American palates, millet is an ancient cereal grain that has served as a foundational crop and essential nutritional source across Africa and Asia for thousands of years.
+Though lesser known in North America, millet is an ancient cereal grain that has served as a foundational crop and essential nutritional source across Africa and Asia for thousands of years.

-Believed to have first been domesticated in the dry Sahel region of East Africa over 5,000 years ago, millet grew well in arid climates with low rainfall, thriving where other staple crops like wheat and rice fell short.
+It's believed to have first been domesticated in the dry Sahel region of East Africa over 5,000 years ago.
+Millet grew well in arid climates with low rainfall, thriving where other staple crops like wheat and rice fell short.

-Thanks to its resilience, high productivity per area of land, and versatile usage, millet quickly spread from East Africa to India, China, and the rest of Asia where it became a dietary pillar.
-It remains an essential food staple in those regions today.
+Thanks to its resilience, high productivity, and versatile usage, millet quickly spread from East Africa to India, China, and the rest of Asia where it remains an essential food staple in those regions today.

 China alone accounts for almost half of global millet production, using both the grain itself and its straw as livestock fodder.
 Millet stands as the sixth most cultivated grain globally.

-Major millet varieties include pearl millet, finger millet, and proso millet, among others.
-The small yellow or white seeds, under 3mm in diameter, come packed in nutrient density and have versatile preparation methods - baked into bread, mashed into porridge, malted into beer, fermented in wine, or puffed and flaked as a breakfast cereal.
+Major millet varieties include pearl millet, finger millet, and proso millet, to name a few.
+The small yellow or white seeds, under 3mm in diameter, are packed with nutrients - and are baked into bread, mashed into porridge, malted into beer, fermented in wine, or puffed and flaked as a breakfast cereal!

 It's for the Birds!

-Beyond human consumption, millet also serves uses as animal fodder and birdseed thanks to its productive growing capacity across a range of harsh environments - dry, hot, low soil fertility.
+Millet also is used as animal food and birdseed thanks to its ability to grow well across a range of harsh environments - such as dry, hot, or low soil-fertility areas.

-Drought resistant millet plants reach up to 10 feet high and bear grain-rich seed heads heavy enough to droop under their bounty of cereal yield.
+Drought resistant millet plants reach up to 10 feet high and bear grain-rich seed heads heavy enough to droop.

 Budgerigars eating millet sprigs